Gavin, Stephen and Sarah discuss the long and varied history of Hudson Soft.

 Hudson became Nintendo‘s first third-party software vendor for its Family Computer.
 Hudson’s second title for this console, Lode Runner, sold 1.2 million units after its 1984 release.
 The business continued developing video games on the Famicom and other platforms (NEC PC-8801MSX, ZX Spectrum), and was reorganized as Hudson Soft Co., Ltd. in November 1984.
 In July 1985, a “caravan” was held at sixty venues throughout Japan, a first for the video game industry.
 Bomberman was released in December of this year on the Famicom and was considered a “big hit” by Hudson Soft.

 In July 1987, Hudson developed the “C62 System” and collaborated with Nippon Electric Corporation to develop the PC Engine video game console.
 It achieved a second-best success to Famicom in Japan, but its release as the TurboGrafx-16 in North America had less market-share than Nintendo’s new Super Nintendo and Sega‘s new Genesis.
 Throughout 1990, Hudson Soft developed and published video games for an array of systems.
 In 1994, the 32-bit semiconductor chip “HuC62” was independently developed by Hudson and used in NEC’s PC-FX video game console.
+If you like vide games now there some new options of games to play online.

 In December 2000, Hudson Soft Co., Ltd. entered the stockmarket, listing on Nippon New Market Hercules, formerly known as NASDAQ Japan Exchange.
 This led to Konami purchasing a stock allocation of 5.6 million shares in August 2001, becoming the company’s largest shareholder.
 Within the terms of this purchase, Hudson acquired the Sapporo division of Konami Computer Entertainment Studio, renaming it Hudson Studio.